- Ayushi Abrol

-Of course, the critical point of comparison is the portraits of web 3.0 and Metaverse.
-The metaverse is a 3D world where you can interact with 3D friends, objects, places.
+Of course, the critical point of comparison is the portraits of Web 3.0 and Metaverse.
+The Metaverse is a 3D world where you can interact with 3D friends, objects, places.
 For example, you can play games with your friends from the creator’s ground.
-In the case of Web3, the users can cultivate, own, sell, buy their content.
+In the case of Web3, the users can cultivate, own, sell, and buy their content.
 In addition, users can charge their creations.

 Perception of different ways

 While Web 3.0 is primarily concerned with who will rule( tech giants or individuals) and govern the internet in the future, the Metaverse is concerned with how users will interact with it.
 A large section of people now use computers, smartphones, and tablets to navigate websites and to access apps.
 Proponents of the Metaverse believe that we will utilize Virtual Reality (VR) technology to enter the internet tomorrow, navigating between virtual realms as digital avatars.

 By making use of the Blockchain system for both of them one after another, data is owned, open,well-distributed, and collectively owned by peer-to-peer networks but it is different in the case where one can find to do business through VR, another helps contributors to own their data.